necolas/react-native-web/docs/guides/direct-manipulation.md

 # Direct manipulation

-React Native for Web provides several methods to directly access the underlying DOM node.
+React Native provides several methods to directly access the underlying host node.
 This can be useful when you need to make changes directly to a component without using state/props to trigger a re-render of the entire subtree, or when you want to focus a view or measure its on-screen dimensions.

 The methods described are available on most of the default components provided by React Native for Web.
 Note, however, that they are *not* available on the composite components that you define in your own app.

 ## Instance methods